Aktualisiert: 15. Dez. 2022

 Our second vinegar of this year - the famous Apple Vinegar.

 This is actually the second year in a row that we have made it.

 This year we made sure we have a little bit more of the Apple Vinegar, as we could not find a good source for the pears.

-We were lucky to find some wild growing apple trees & we also got hold of very delicious Red Crab Apples.
+We were lucky to find some wild growing apple trees and we also got hold of very delicious Red Crab Apples.

 One Red colored Vinegar using those Crab Apples and a "regular" Apple Vinegar that went into our oak wood barrel.

 Vinegar making is actually quite easy.
-Three ingredients - in this case apples, good water & sugar + sufficient time.
+Three ingredients - in this case apples, good water and sugar + sufficient time.

 Our apples were naturally Organic (BIO), and so was the sugar.
 As far as water goes, we have a good filtration system, so our water is quite good.

-The key to good vinegar is the right proportions & also the sufficient amount of sugar.
+The key to good vinegar is the right proportions and also the sufficient amount of sugar.